vvvv/The-Gray-Book/reference/language/properties.md

 You can convert between the two via Rightclick -> Replace...

 You can also enable the value editor for any Pad or hide it for any IOBox.

+## Metadata
+A property can have metadata associated that adds more info to it.
+As an example a property of type Float32 may have Min and Max values associated that allow a UI that controls that property to constrain e.g. a slider between those two values.

+Metadata can be useful for different systems looking at properties.
+Currently the following systems take metadata into account:
+- The Object Editor: "See HowTo Build a Custom Editor" in the [Help Browser](../hde/findinghelp.md)
+- The Channel Browser
+- Channel Bindings

+To define metadata for a property, it needs to be viewed via the [Inspector](../hde/inspector.md) by selecting a Pad that refers to it.

+****screenshot* A property of type Float32 as seen in the Inspector.***

+- EditorAttributes are for channels
+- can we also set attributes on properties directly?
+- helppatch

+### Common Metadata
+Some metadata is available for all types:
+- Exposed: Whether or not the property can be published as a Channel
+- Browsable: Whether or not the property is visible in the ObjectEditor
+- Default: A value a UI can use to reset to
+- Label: A human readable identifier
+- Description: A longer description for the property
+- Tags: A list of terms associated with the property
+- Order: The order in which this property would appear in a list compared to its siblings
+- ReadOnly: Whether the property can be only read or also written to
+- Widget: The type of widget the property would preferrably be manipulated with

+### Metadata specific for number types
+- Min: Lowest allowed value (inclusive)
+- Max: Highest allowed value (inclusive)
+- Stepsize: Must be >= 0.
+It constrains possible values to a multiple of the stepsize.
+A value of 0 means: no constraint.
+- Unit: The physical unit of the value for display after the value in the UI

+### Custom Metadata
+Allows to assign custom key/value data to properties.

+how to read those